 \subsection{Hyperparameter Settings}

 In the following, we use the abbreviations A-StarGAN1 and A-StarGAN2 to indicate the A-StarGAN formulations using \refeqs{advloss3_c}{advloss3_g} and using \refeqs{advloss4_c}{advloss4_g} as the adversarial losses.
-Hence, there were four different versions of the StarGAN formulations (namely, C-StarGAN, W-StarGAN, A-StarGAN1 and A-StarGAN2) considered for comparison.
+Hence, four different versions of the StarGAN formulations (namely C-StarGAN, W-StarGAN, A-StarGAN1 and A-StarGAN2) were considered for comparison.

 All the networks were trained simultaneously with random initialization.
-Adam optimization \cite{Kingma2015short} was used for model training where the mini-batch size was 16.
+Adam optimization \cite{Kingma2015short} was used for model training, where the mini-batch size was 16.
 The settings of the regularization parameters $\lambda_{\rm adv}$, $\lambda_{\rm cls}$, $\lambda_{\rm cyc}$, $\lambda_{\rm id}$, and $\lambda_{\rm gp}$, the learning rates $\alpha_{G}$ and $\alpha_{D/C}$ for the generator and the discriminator/classifier, and the iteration number $I$ are listed in \reftab{hyperparameter_settings}.
-For CycleGAN and all the StarGAN versions, the exponential decay rate for the first moment was set at 0.9 for the generator and at 0.5 for the discriminator and classifier. \reffig{loss_curves} shows the learning curves of the four StarGAN versions under the above settings.
-We performed batch normalization with training mode also at test time.
+For CycleGAN and all the StarGAN versions, the exponential decay rate for the first moment was set at 0.9 for the generator and 0.5 for the discriminator and classifier. \reffig{loss_curves} shows the learning curves of C-StarGAN, W-StarGAN, and A-StarGAN1 under the above settings.
+We also performed batch normalization with the training mode at test time.
 Note that all these hyperparameters were tuned on the VCC2018 database.